What is the School Games?

 - Let young people learn, compete, and do their best.

-What Makes an Activity Part of the School Games?
+What makes an activity part of the School Games?

 An activity becomes part of the School Games when it:

-- Includes everyone so all young people can stay active for 60 minutes a day (20 minutes for SEND students)
+- Includes everyone, so all young people can stay active for 60 minutes a day (20 minutes for SEND students)

 - Meets local needs with flexibility to adapt to the community